deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 “The illiterate of the twenty-first century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.” — Alvin Toffler

+Show me the incentives, I will show you the outcome — Charlie Munger

 ## End